-- stimulating and maintaining interest in fire safety by means of education and publicity through all communications media:
+- stimulating and maintaining interest in fire safety through education and publicity

-- research into methods and practices of fire safety, and making arrangements with any person, government department, or body having appropriate facilities for the conduct of any such research:
+- researching fire safety methods and practices, including organising with any person, government department, or body who have appropriate facilities to conduct any such research; and

-- seeking continuously for new ways to reduce the incidence of fire and the risk to life from fire.
+- searching for new ways to reduce the frequency of fire and the risk to life from fire.

-If you have had a fire that the Fire Service did not attend or wish to report a product that you believe is a fire risk please contact the following:
+If you have had a fire that we did not attend, or wish to report a product that you believe is a fire risk, please tell the following agencies:

 - Your local territorial authority (Council) for building related issues.